Sometimes, you need a jump start.

 Finally, variety is the spice of life.
 Using multiple apps keeps things interesting.
 Think of one app as the cheese sandwich of language learning.
 It’s good every once in a while, but if you eat it every day, you’ll get bored fast.
 If you open yourself up to all the sandwiches in the world, though, chances are you can enjoy a sandwich every day without getting bored.

-29 Cool Language Learning Apps That Make Studying Fun
+The 29 Best Language Learning Apps That Make Studying Fun

 General Learner Apps